-Through the ANPRM, BIS sought public comment on, among other matters: how to define emerging technologies, the criteria by which to determine an emerging technology's national security significance, and the impact of emerging technologies export controls on U.S. technological leadership.
-In response, many commentators pointed out that BIS' categories of emerging technologies in the ANPRM were too broad and, in some cases, insufficiently developed and understood to be controlled.
-In contrast to its swift issuance of the ANPRM after ECRA's passage-and perhaps reflecting the difficulty of defining emerging technologies and controlling their exports and/or the fluctuating character of Trump Administration policy relative to China-the BIS did not follow-up with export control measures mirroring the ANPRM.
+Through the advance notice of proposed rulemaking, BIS sought public comment on, among other matters, how to define emerging technologies, the criteria by which to determine an emerging technology's national security significance and the impact of emerging technologies export controls on U.S. technological leadership.[9]
+In response, many commentators pointed out that BIS' categories of emerging technologies in the advance notice of proposed rulemaking were too broad and, in some cases, insufficiently developed and understood to be controlled.

+In contrast to its swift issuance of the advance notice of proposed rulemaking after the ECRA's passage - and perhaps reflecting the difficulty of defining emerging technologies and controlling their exports and/or the fluctuating character of Trump administration policy relative to China - BIS did not follow up with export control measures mirroring the advance notice of proposed rulemaking.[10]